grpc/grpc.io/content/blog/grpc-web-interceptor.md

 ## Stream interceptor example

-More care is needed to intercept server streamed responses from a `ClientReadableStream` using a `StreamInterceptor`.
+More care is needed to intercept server-streamed responses from a `ClientReadableStream` using a `StreamInterceptor`.
 These are the main steps to
 follow:

- 1. Create a `ClientReadableStream`-wrapper class used to intercept stream events such as the reception of responses.
+ 1. Create a `ClientReadableStream`-wrapper class, and use it to intercept stream events such as the reception of server responses.
- 2. Create a class that implements `StreamInterceptor` and uses the stream wrapper.
+ 2. Create a class that implements `StreamInterceptor` and that uses the stream wrapper.

 The following sample stream-wrapper class intercepts responses and prepends a string to response messages: